3 July 2016

-The proceeds accelerate the company’s development of our device, which we believe will be the world’s first accurate, non-invasive glucose monitor for diabetics, based on RSP’s proprietary and clinically validated technology, Critical Depth Raman Spectroscopy.
+The proceeds accelerate the company’s development of our device, which we believe will be the world’s first accurate, non-invasive glucose monitor for people with diabetes, based on RSP’s proprietary and clinically validated technology, Critical Depth Raman Spectroscopy.
 Therefore, and in preparation of the market entry of our device RSP Systems is reinforcing its team of staff.
 Staff is enhanced in the areas of quality assurance, regulatory affairs, product development, and business development.

 Expanding testing activities

 Noteworthy, RSP Systems now expands its clinical testing activities.
 Extensive clinical studies are initiated in collaboration with Odense University Hospital, a leading Danish hospital in the field of diabetes care and research.
 The clinical study will run until the end of 2016.
 It will further demonstrate the accuracy of RSP Systems’ 3rd generation prototype on an out-patient group size.
 A second study on diabetes in-patients is set to begin in H2 2016 at a diabetes clinic in Germany.

 Roland Berger states: "RSP Systems has developed a technology at the intersection of medicine, physics, and engineering.
 It will improve the lives of millions of diabetic patients.
 Additional applications of the company’s technology could make RSP Systems a key player in the non-invasive diagnostics industry in the future.